Batak: Traditional Religions (Parmalim/Pemena)

-Parmalim or Malim is the modern form of the Batak Toba religion.
+Ugamo Malim or Malim is the modern form of the Batak Toba religion.
 Practitioners of Malim are called Parmalim.

 At the end of the 19th and in the beginning of the 20th century the Parmalim movement, which originated in Toba lands spread to other areas of the Batak lands.
 Especially in the lower Karo lands, the 'dusun' the Malim religion, became very influential as an expression of anti-colonial sentiments at the turn of the 20th century.
 Today the majority of Parmalim are Toba Batak.
 The largest of the several existing Parmalim groups has its centre in Huta Tinggi in the vicinity of Laguboti on the south shore of Lake Toba.

 Non-Malim Batak peoples (those following Christian or Muslim faith) often continue to believe certain aspects of traditional Batak spiritual belief.

 Another traditional religion of Batak is Pemena, is a tribal religion of Karo people of Indonesia.
 Pemena means the first or the beginning.
 Pemena is regarded as the first religion of Karo people.
 One of the doctrines of Pemena is the concept of Dibata.

 The 'Perodak-odak' movement among the Karo people in the 1960s was a reassertion of the traditional Karo religion, but has largely faded; a subsequent Karo movement to identify as Hindu was noted starting from the late 1970s in order to adopt, if only in name, one of the recognised religions of Indonesia, while in practice still following traditional beliefs.